st3v/kit/examples/README.md

 So, we construct our logger in our `func main`, and pass it to components that need it.
 We never use a globally-scoped logger.

+We could pass a logger directly to our application logic, but there's a better way.
-Let's construct a logger, and use it to log requests to our service.
-To do that, we'll use the concept of a **middleware**, also known as decorator.
+Let's use a **middleware**, also known as decorator.
-A middleware is something that takes an endpoint and returns an endpoint.
+That's something that takes an endpoint and returns an endpoint.

 ```go
 type Middleware func(Endpoint) Endpoint
 ```

-When it's invoked, it can perform some action—like logging.
 Let's create a basic logging middleware.

 ```go